 If you are over 35, you’ve probably noticed some little lines forming on your face.
 Maybe your skin isn’t as smooth as it once was and your hair takes a little more work to look shiny and full.
 Of course, maybe you look better than you did at twenty and you have no idea what I’m talking about.
-I fall into the former category… I’m aging at a rate that continues to surprise me and I notice it when I look in the mirror and at my retirement savings, which are sorely lacking.
+I fall into the former category… I’m aging at a rate that continues to surprise me and I notice it when I look in the mirror and at my retirement savings, and I know I’m not ready for retirement.

 It isn’t that I never thought about retirement.
 I knew I would need to save for it and always planned to get something decent in place, but early on I was a single mom who had to worry about paying bills, student loans and saving to buy a house – And I had a retirement plan through work.
 I got myself into a comfortable position and then I got married.
 We bought the house, we had babies and I started working for myself.
 Our financial goals revolved around the house and the kids, and my husband’s job provided him with some retirement income.